ericwood8/WpfMockupApp8/README.md

 Just put code in C:\WpfMockupApp8\WpfMockupApp8 and double check that MOCK_DATA.csv is in the Data subdirectory.
 So the hard coded data path is only used for this mockup program so do not need a database.

+If need new location, then just change PersonViewModel.cs in the ViewModels folder, setting the filePath to the new location.